badcafe/jsonizer/docs/USER_GUIDE.md

 // 404
 ```

+> `error` is the namespace for errors, hence the qualified name of an error has the form `error.Not Found` for example.

 ### The `'.'` (self) builder

 When entering a builder, the argument passed is the incoming data structured augmented so far, but Jsonizer supplies more context : `this` is set to a stack of the data structure hierarchy.